briankoser/sfc-listeners-guide/episodes/0214-catching-up-with-koby-radcliffe-and-other-news.md

     prediction: "Ant-Man will not appear in <i class='work-title'>Avengers 2</i>"
     veracity: true
     comments: "He did appear in <i class='work-title'>Captain America: Civil War</i>"
+take_that_science:
+  - The NSA has agents playing World of Warcraft to surveil terrorists

 last_listen: 2019-08-01
 recommendation: no